Jagrati09Singhal/Neural-Ninjas-/README.md

 Changes Made:

--Added logo/static images used in UI
+- Added logo/static images used in UI

--Updated README with screenshots, setup, and usage instructions
+- Updated README with screenshots, setup, and usage instructions